lsst-ts/ts_tma_tma-documentation_0-project-acronyms/README.md

 # Project Acronyms

-This repo contains the acronyms for the project.
+This repo contains the acronyms for the tma project.

 | Acronym | Meaning                                                                               |
 | ------- | --------------------------------------------------------------------------------      |